 Put a Ring on It

-The most common piece of advice is it wear a fake wedding band as this will deter most would-be Rico Suaves.
+The most common piece of advice is to wear a fake wedding band as this will deter most would-be Rico Suaves.

 One thing that took me a while to realize is that looking a stranger in the eye is often a sign that you’re interested or flirting with them.
-Even an accidental glance give many guys the impression that you want t chat.
+Even an accidental glance gives many guys the impression that you want to chat.
 The easiest way to avoid these situations is by wearing sunglasses… but you’re on your own when you’re inside or at night.

 Cut the Chit-Chat

-If some guy starts talking to you (and you’re not interested in talking to him) then you should simply ignore him.
-When I first arrived in Paris guys would nonchalantly talk to me on the Metro and I would respond mainly out of respect.
+If some guy starts talking to you (and you’re not interested in talking to him), then you should simply ignore him.
+When I first arrived in Paris, guys would nonchalantly talk to me on the Metro and I would respond mainly out of courtesy.
 The fact that I responded was their “foot in the door” and they would continue trying to chat me up.
-If you’re not interested then I suggest just completely ignoring them — most will get the hint.
+If you’re not interested, I suggest just completely ignoring them — most will get the hint.
 A lot of women I’ve talked to suggested wearing a pair of earbuds (without music actually playing) while on public transportation as this is a clear sign that you don’t want to chat.

 Final Thoughts About Women Traveling Solo in Europe

-If you can find friends to travel with then that’s great, but don’t let the lack of a travel buddy deter you from taking the trip you’ve always wanted to take.
+If you can find friends to travel with, that’s great, but don’t let the lack of a travel buddy deter you from taking the trip you’ve always wanted to take.
 You just have to take a few precautions and you’ll be safe.
-If you’re still uneasy about traveling Europe alone but don’t have a travel partner you can use a tour company like Contiki Tours, Busabout and a few others that cater directly to younger travelers.
+If you’re still uneasy about traveling Europe alone and don’t have a travel partner, you can use a tour company like Contiki Tours, Busabout, and a few others that cater directly to younger travelers.